-No two pet journeys are the same, to help you better contextualize your Quality of Life results, we’ve summarized key insights and themes from Quality of Life responses across the CodaPet community.
+No two pet journeys are the same, to help you better contextualize your Quality of Life results, we’ve summarized key insights and themes from responses to our Quality of Life questionnaire from across the CodaPet community.

-No decision is more difficult for a pet parent than knowing when to say goodbye.
+No question is more difficult for a pet parent than "is it time to say goodbye?"
 We don’t want to say goodbye too soon and miss a moment with our beloved companions; we don’t want to say goodbye too late or let them suffer.
 As one pet parent put it: “I love her, but I don't want to be selfish [and] keep her with me if she's in pain.
 I need to find the strength to do the right thing.”

 The Quality of Life Questionnaire can be a useful resource to evaluate your pet’s well-being and monitor changes over time.
 No two pet journeys are the same, but to help you better contextualize your Quality of Life results, we’ve summarized key insights and themes from Quality of Life responses across the entire CodaPet community.
 We hope these insights, along with guidance from your licensed veterinarian and conversations with the friends and family that know your pet best, help you feel more confident in the best course of action for your beloved pet.

 Quality of Life Questionnaire Outcomes

 Amongst the CodaPet community, approximately one in seven respondents, accounting for about 14% of participants, received a total score of 30 or higher, indicating an overall "acceptable" quality of life for their pets.
 Around 45% of respondents fell within the range of 20 to 30, representing a "questionable-to-acceptable" quality of life.
 Approximately 40% of respondents received a score of 20 or lower, suggesting a "poor-to-questionable" quality of life for their pets.